ReactiveX/RxGo/README.md

 ## Supported Operators in RxGo

 ### Creating Observables
-* [Empty/Never](http://reactivex.io/documentation/operators/empty-never-throw.html) — create Observables that have very precise and limited behavior
+* [Empty/Never](http://reactivex.io/documentation/operators/empty-never-throw.html) — create Observables that have very precise and limited behaviour
 * FromChannel — create an Observable based on a lazy channel
 * FromEventSource — create an Observable based on an eager channel
 * FromFuncs - combine scatter functions emitting items into one Observable